istio/istio.io/_docs/tasks/request-routing.md

    Since rule propagation to the proxies is asynchronous, you should wait a few seconds for the rules to propagate to all pods before attempting to access the application.

-1. Open the Bookinfo URL (http://$GATEWAY_URL/productpage) in your browser
+1. Open the BookInfo URL (http://$GATEWAY_URL/productpage) in your browser

-   You should see the bookinfo application productpage displayed.
+   You should see the BookInfo application productpage displayed.
    Notice that the `productpage` is displayed with no rating stars since `reviews:v1` does not access the ratings service.

 1. Route a specific user to `reviews:v2`